nprintz/junos-sublime-pkg/README.md

 ### Matches
 Name  | Description
 ------|------------
-Comment Block or Annotation | `/* Annotation */` for annotations in stanza mode
+Comment Block or Annotation | For annotations in stanza mode: `/* Some Text */`
-Line Comment | Anything after number sign `#` on a line, for comments
+Line Comment | Anything after a number sign, `#`, on a line
 Major Sections | Matches major sections of the config and the preceeding keyword (if set mode).
 For example, `set system host-name` would highlight `set` as a control keyword, and `system` as a major category (entity.name.function.junos)
 Minor Sections | Same as major sections, just for more of the less common sections of Junos config
-Interface names | Highlights interface names with the class color
+Interface names | Highlights interface names
 IPv4 and IPv6 addresses | All addresses get highlighted as a number
 Unit numbers | Unit numbers get highlighted as a number
 User defined arbitrary names | These get highlighted as a variable.
 Examples include the names of logical-systems, filters, prefix-lists, policies, NAT rules, security zones, policers, etc
+Strings | Anything between single- or double-quotes ( ' or " ) gets marked as a string.
+This also includes any word block after the keyword description, which may not be quoted

 ### Examples
 Examples with the `Twilight` color scheme: